cptGhostt/SchoolStuff/README.md

 # SchoolStuff
-Collection of my school assignemnts and projects.
+Collection of school assignemnts and projects I've done.